 Love Your Feet

-Learn to practice good self-care with your feet.
+Learn to practice good self-care with your feet when desert hiking and always!
 The most common affliction we see that affects less experienced hikers is blisters and hot spots.
 However, with some attention, it’s pretty easy to avoid these.

 First off you’ll want quality hiking socks that are made from a material like wool.
 It’s best to avoid cotton as it traps moisture and with movement causes blisters.
 I like to buy socks that are at least ankle length (no noshow socks) so that I don’t get blisters on my heal.
 Next, you’ll want a comfortable pair of hiking shoes or boots that you’ve worn before the hike.
 I say before because it allows you the chance to find any issues that may arise.